 Getting people aligned on what matters.
 Making decisions with incomplete information.
 Knowing when to push and when to protect the team.
 Helping someone grow when they don’t see their own potential yet.
 Having the conversation everyone’s avoiding.

-Those problems looked the same when I was running my company in 2015.
+Those problems looked the same in 2015.
 They look the same now.
 AI didn’t create them and AI won’t solve them.
 They’re human problems, and the EM role exists because someone needs to own them.

-That’s why I’m not worried about the role dying.
-I’ve watched enough cycles to know it won’t.
-But it will mutate.
+The role won’t die.
+It will mutate.
 It always does.
 And the EMs who get left behind won’t be the ones who ignored AI.
 They’ll be the ones who forgot that the human stuff is the actual job.

-I think a lot of the confusion comes from a naming problem.
-We all call ourselves “Engineering Manager” but we’re doing wildly different jobs depending on the company, the stage, and the org.
+A lot of the confusion around the EM role comes from a naming problem.
+Everyone has the same title but is doing wildly different jobs depending on the company, the stage, and the org.

-I’ve talked to EMs who spend 80% of their time on architecture and code review.
-I’ve talked to EMs who haven’t opened an IDE in two years and spend their days on coaching, hiring, and cross-team alignment.
-I’ve talked to EMs who are basically program managers with a different title, owning delivery timelines and stakeholder updates.
+Some EMs spend 80% of their time on architecture and code review.
+Some haven’t opened an IDE in two years and spend their days on coaching, hiring, and cross-team alignment.
+Some are basically program managers with a different title, owning delivery timelines and stakeholder updates.
 All of them have the same title on LinkedIn.

-This matters because most of the frustration I hear from EMs isn’t really about the role.
+This matters because most of the frustration EMs feel isn’t really about the role.
 It’s about the mismatch.
-You took the job expecting to be a people leader and you ended up being a delivery lead.
-Or you wanted to stay close to the technical decisions and instead you’re spending your weeks in stakeholder meetings.
-The role didn’t let you down.
+Taking the job expecting to be a people leader and ending up as a delivery lead.
+Wanting to stay close to the technical decisions and instead spending weeks in stakeholder meetings.
+The role didn’t let anyone down.
 The expectations were just never made explicit.

-If you’re an EM and something feels off, before you question whether you want to be a manager at all, try a simpler question first: which version of this job is your company actually asking you to do?
+If the job feels off, before questioning whether management is the right path at all, there’s a simpler question: which version of this job is the company actually asking for?
 And is that the version you want?

-Sometimes the answer is “I’m doing the wrong version of EM at the wrong company.”
+Sometimes the answer is “wrong version of EM at the wrong company.”
 That’s a very different problem than “I don’t want to be an EM anymore,” and it has a very different solution.

 The feedback loop problem

-Something I’ve noticed talking to other EMs.
-A lot of us still build things on the side.
+A lot of EMs build things on the side.
 Side projects, open source, weekend hacks.
 And when you ask why, the answer is almost never “to stay technical.”
 It’s because the feedback loop is different.
-You write code, you see it work, you feel something.
+Writing code, seeing it work, feeling something.
 It’s immediate.

 Management has its own rewards.
 Watching someone you coached nail a presentation.
-Seeing a team you built ship something complex without drama.
+Seeing a team ship something complex without drama.
 Those moments are real.
 But they’re slow.
 They happen over months.
 The feedback loop in management is measured in quarters, not commits.
-You have to learn to find satisfaction in that pace, and some weeks it’s easier than others.
+Learning to find satisfaction in that pace is part of the job, and some weeks it’s easier than others.

-I love this job.
-The role is broader and harder than when I started.
+Yes.
+The role is broader and harder than it used to be.
 The industry hasn’t settled on what it wants EMs to be.
 But that ambiguity is part of what makes it interesting.
-You get to shape it.
+There’s room to shape it.

-If you’re an IC thinking about management: go in with your eyes open.
+For ICs thinking about management: go in with eyes open.
 The role is worth doing.
 It’s also messier and more ambiguous than it looks from the outside.
 Talk to EMs.
 Ask them what their actual week looks like, not their LinkedIn version of it.

-And if you’re already an EM: the role is changing fast.
+And for EMs already in it: the role is changing fast.
 It always has been.
 The technology driving the change is new but the pattern isn’t.
 The EMs who’ll thrive are the ones who can sit with the ambiguity and shape the role instead of waiting for someone to define it for them.
 That’s always been the interesting part of this job anyway.